ray-project/ray/doc/source/rllib/rllib-offline.rst

 Scheduling Strategy
 ~~~~~~~~~~~~~~~~~~~
 The scheduling strategy in Ray plays a key role in task and actor placement by attempting to distribute them across multiple nodes in a cluster, thereby maximizing resource utilization and fault tolerance.
-When running on a single-node cluster (i.e., one large head node), the scheduling strategy has little to no noticeable impact.
+When running on a single-node cluster (that's: one large head node), the scheduling strategy has little to no noticeable impact.
 However, in a multi-node cluster,
 scheduling can significantly influence the performance of your Offline Data pipeline due to the importance of data locality.
 Data processing occurs across all nodes, and maintaining data locality during training can enhance performance.

 In such scenarios, you can improve data locality by changing RLlib's default scheduling strategy from ``"PACK"`` to ``"SPREAD"``.
 This strategy distributes the :py:class:`~ray.rllib.core.learner.learner.Learner` actors across the cluster, allowing `Ray Data <data>` to take advantage of locality-aware bundle selection, which can improve efficiency.